imranmatin23/fullstack-web-app-template/README.md

 0. Bugs
    - Fix `.github/workflows/deploy_backend.yml` not allowing deploy step to find build step output.
+   - CI/CD deploy using committed .tfvars file and only read secrets from GitHub secrets.
+   - Read backend secrets from AWS Secrets Manager rather than from environment variables.
 1. CI/CD
    - Convert frontend CI/CD to use Github Actions for build, test, deploy
    - Convert frontend Amplify to manual hosting (i.e. no Git provider connecting and no build, test, deploy in Amplify)